 a) Yes, you must make certain wordcount milestones if you want a traditional publisher in these rocky times.

-b) Yes, you must play the genre game to put your story into some prefab one or two genres.
+b) Yes, you must play the genre game to put your story into some genre.

-Be really clear on that bit: make sure it’s the best-written novel it can possible be.
+Be really clear on this bit: make sure it’s the best-written novel it can possible be.

-Will agents notice you’re fudging?
-Who knows?
-At the very least they won’t.
-Or they’ll see the other genres in it and say, “Hey, why don’t we market this as blah-blah-blah instead?” and they’ll sell it to a genre imprint.
+At the very least they’ll see the other genres in it and say, “Hey, why don’t we market this as blah-blah-blah instead?”

 c) Make no mistake—aspiring writers are, indeed, being told by certain agents to “dumb down” their novels.
 In those words.

 There is nothing we can do about this but stand shoulder-to-shoulder and refuse.

 Those agents are not savvy long-time professionals who have weathered the storms of the industry for decades.
 They are mid- and entry-level grapplers on the sheer cliff-face of the business, buckling to mega-bookstore reps who don’t give a fig whether they sell books or T-shirts or cheap crap so long as they move merchandise off those Walmart shelves fast.

 Those agents are welcome to foul their own nests scrambling mindlessly for loot, reducing modern traditionally-published fiction to an unsightly blot on the landscape.